 Include a cover sheet in the format specified in Appendix 3.
 Make certain that the funding amount requested on the cover sheet matches total amount requested in your budget and budget narrative.

 (b) Project Summary

-Provide a brief one paragraph summary that explains each project, if applicable.
+Provide a brief one paragraph summary that explains the project.
 This summary is not part of the 10-page proposal limit.

 (c) Project Description